 Arrive about an hour before your cruise and check out the sculptures and attractions at Steamboat and Keelboat Parks.

 Stillwater River Boats – Stillwater MN

 Once a logging town, Stillwater loves celebrating its history.
 And that history is relived aboard the Stillwater River Boats as the paddle boats travel on the St. Croix River.
-Narrated tours showcase the logging industry’s use of the river to float logs downriver, as well as viewing Stillwater’s cityscape.
+Narrated tours showcase the logging industry’s use of the river to float logs downriver and View Stillwater’s cityscape.
 Each cruise comes with a meal.
 Sunday brunch cruises usually include jazz bands.

-As you travel along the river, you relax in the enclosed lower deck or outside on the upper deck.
-The woods along the shoreline are must-see during autumn, with their colors creating a beautiful painting.
+Traveling along the river, you relax on the enclosed lower deck or outside on the upper deck.
+The woods along the shoreline are a must-see during autumn, with their colors creating a beautiful painting.

 Celebration Belle Riverboat Cruise – Moline IL

 The Mississippi River’s riverboat cruise includes an outstanding look at the Quad Cities in Iowa and Illinois.
-Board the Celebration Belle in Moline to cruise the Missippi river.
-You will also get to witness historic views such as the Rock Island Arsenal and Col. Davenport’s Home.
+Board the Celebration Belle in Moline to cruise the Mississippi River.
+You will also witness historic views like the Rock Island Arsenal and Col. Davenport’s Home.

-Get a drink, sit back, and relax while making your way up and downriver, whether you prefer sitting in the lower deck or taking in the fresh air on the top deck.
+Get a drink, sit back, and relax while going up and downriver, whether sitting on the lower deck or taking in the fresh air on the top deck.

 Mark Twain Riverboat – Hannibal MO